Austin Gallery

 • Wide footprint needs more floor space

-The FAMSINGO is the big-and-tall chair that ends the search.
-The trap in this category is chairs that call themselves "heavy duty" but bolt a wider cushion onto a standard-duty frame — the seat is fine, then the gas cylinder sinks or the base cracks under real weight.
-FAMSINGO builds the whole chair for the load: a 400 lb rated capacity, a reinforced five-star base, and a Class 4 heavy-duty gas lift, which is the cylinder grade you actually want under a larger frame.
+The La-Z-Boy Big & Tall is the chair that ends the search for most larger and taller users.
+The trap in this category is chairs that call themselves "heavy duty" but bolt a wider cushion onto a standard-duty frame; the seat is fine, then the gas cylinder sinks or the base cracks under real weight.
+La-Z-Boy builds the whole chair for the load: a 400 lb rated capacity, a reinforced five-star base, and a heavy-duty cylinder, wrapped in the layered ComfortCore foam that made the company's recliners a household word.

-Why it wins overall: it is sized and rated for the job.
-The seat is genuinely wide so your hips are not pinched, the mesh back runs tall to support more of your spine, and the lumbar and arms adjust to fit.
-Every load-bearing part — cylinder, base, tilt mechanism — is built to the higher spec, which is where cheaper "big and tall" chairs cut corners.
+Why it wins overall: it is sized and rated for the job, and it comes from a real brand with a real warranty desk.
+The seat is genuinely wide so your hips are not pinched, the padded back runs tall to support more of your spine, and every load-bearing part is built to the higher spec, which is where no-name "big and tall" chairs cut corners.

-The one thing to weigh is feel: the seat is breathable mesh, so it is supportive and cool rather than a plush cushion.
-If you sit long days and want something to sink into, look at the HYLONE with its 5-inch thick seat.
-But for the best all-around combination of real capacity, wide-and-tall sizing, and durable hardware, the FAMSINGO is the pick most bigger and taller people should start with.
+The one thing to weigh is temperature: the padded bonded-leather build is plush rather than breathable, so if you run hot, the fabric Flash Furniture 24/7 model below keeps you cooler.
+But for the best all-around combination of real capacity, wide-and-tall sizing, durable hardware, and a name that will still exist when you have a warranty question, the La-Z-Boy is the pick most bigger and taller people should start with.

 Our Pick

-The chair that gets the whole big-and-tall checklist right at once: a genuine 400 lb rating, a wide mesh seat, a tall breathable back, adjustable lumbar, and a Class 4 heavy-duty gas lift.
-Nothing here is oversized on paper only — it is built to hold up under a larger frame all day.
+The chair that gets the whole big-and-tall checklist right at once, from the company whose entire reputation rides on chairs being comfortable.
+A genuine 400 lb rating, a wide seat built on La-Z-Boy's layered ComfortCore foam, a tall padded back, and a heavy-duty base.
 For most bigger and taller users, this is the one to buy without overthinking it.

-Buy this if you are a larger or taller person who wants a chair that actually fits and won't sag or wobble in six months.
-The wide seat gives your hips room, the tall back reaches higher up the spine than a standard chair, and the reinforced base and heavy-duty cylinder are the parts that fail first on undersized chairs — here they are rated for the job.
+Buy this if you are a larger or taller person who wants a chair that actually fits, won't sag in six months, and comes from a brand you can name.
+The wide seat gives your hips room, the tall back reaches higher up the spine than a standard chair, and the reinforced base and heavy-duty cylinder are the parts that fail first on undersized chairs; here they are rated for the job.

 What we don't like